danimaaz/NBA-Injury-Analysis-2013-2019/README.md

 **•** Dropping all columns with unnecessary information

-Once I was done the above steps for the 1992-2013 data, I was ready to create a new ' Player Injury History' dataframe that would be used in the final analysis.
+Once I was done the above steps for the 1992-2013 data, I was ready to create a new 'Player Injury History' dataframe that would be used in the final analysis.
-The player injury history would specify which how many times the player has injured each body part (their 'injury count') as well as the cumulative number of days a player was out due to an injury on said body part (their cumulative injury durations).
+The player injury history would specify how many times the player has injured each body part (their 'injury count'), the cumulative number of days a player was out due to an injury on said body part, the total number of times a player was injured(their total 'injury count'), as well as the cumulative number of days a player was out with an injury on _any_ body part.

 Once I was finished compiling the player injury history data, I was ready to merge it with the cleaned 2013-2019 injury data.
 The player injury history dataset was continuously updated to consider the new injuries players incurred as well as the new players that entered the league after 2013.

 ### Gathering the workload data

-Once I incordporated the injury history of the players' into my 2013-2019 data, I was almost ready to analyze it.
+Once I incorporated the injury history of the players' into my 2013-2019 data, I was almost ready to analyze it.
 The last thing I had to do was gather the in-game distances traveled by the players over the past 7 and 28 days.
 I used the [NBA API](https://github.com/swar/nba_api) library to help me with extract the necessary data.
 Once I finished scraping the necessary data, the data was finally ready for analysis.
 Below is a screencap of the data right before I started the analysis:

 **Fig. 2**: